ayu214390/attendance-app/README.md

-Copyright © 2026 Midori Iida.
+Copyright © 2026 Ayumu Muta.
 All rights reserved.

-This software is publicly available for individual evaluation and non-commercial use only.
+This software is provided for personal, educational, and evaluation purposes only.

-Commercial use, corporate use, redistribution, or modification requires prior written permission from the author.
+Commercial use, corporate use, redistribution, or modification is not permitted without prior written permission from the author.